Pyeonjeon: Historical use

 Used by the Koreans, this weapon was considered a national secret during the Japanese invasions of Korea (1592-1598).
 Its traditional range is 350 meters, five times the effective range of Arquebus or Tanegashima.
 Further more, the short bolts had longer range and flatter trajectory with a faster velocity and penetrating power.

-Tongah and pyeonjeon were part of the standard kit of Chosun era archers.
+Tongah and pyeonjeon were part of the standard kit of Joseon era archers.
 Their quivers held 20 arrows and 10 pyeonjeon arrows.